stcarrez/ada-ado/README.md

 fail if no supported database was found.
 Check the [Database Drivers](#database-drivers) section to install them and run the configure again after the installation.

-## Version 2.1.0 - May 2020
+## Version 2.1.1   - Nov 2020

-- Added Is_Modified predicate on database objects
-- Fix SQLite Load_Schema to avoid loading SQLite specific tables
+- Fix using the configuration with multiple config environments

 [List all versions](https://github.com/stcarrez/ada-ado/blob/master/NEWS.md)